kapsitis/rbs-datastructures/programming/lab1-1/lab1-1.rst

 then ``arg[i]`` is removed.
 The algorithm leaves all lower-case letters, digits and special characters unchanged.
+(*The deletion is reapplied while there are any not-in-order capital letters next to each other --- the following letter is always removed.
+Ultimately, all the the sequences of capital letters are in strictly increasing alphabetical order.*)

 The algorithm should process the C-strings (arrays of type ``char*`` and edit its argument in place without creating another array).
 The algorithm of deleting characters has